flutter/website/src/content/cookbook/architecture/command.md

 ### UI state in ViewModels

-Besides data, ViewModels also contain other types of UI state.
-For example, a `running` state or an `error` state.
+A view model also contains UI state besides data, such as whether the view is running or has experienced an error.
-This allows the View to show to the user if the action is still running or if it completed successfully.
+This allows the app to tell the user if the action has completed successfully.

 <?code-excerpt "lib/no_command.dart (UiState1)" replace="/(null|false);/\/\/ .../g;/2//g"?>
 ```dart